rakshyak-98/Back2Basics/NodeJS.md

 - child process can  be spawned by using `child_process.fork()` API (instead of using multiple threads).
 - `cluster` module allows you to share sockets between processes to enable load balancing over your cores.
-- designed to build scalable network application ([[non-blocking]], [[Asynchronous]], [[Event Loop]]).
+- designed to build scalabel network application ([[non-blocking]], [[Asynchronous]], [[Event Loop]]).
-- because on non-blocking operations Scalable systems are very reasonable to develop in Node.js.
+- because on non-blocking operations Scalabel systems are very reasonable to develop in Node.js.
 - As an asynchronous event-driven JavaScript [[runtime environment]].
-Node.js is designed to build scalable network application.
+Node.js is designed to build scalabel network application.
 - since their is no locks.
 Node.js is free from dead-locking the processes.
 - No function is Node.js perform direct I/O.
 - upon each connection, the callback is fired, but if there is no work to be done, Node.js will sleep.